DeepaPrasanna/TicTacToe/README.md

 # TicTacToe
-A simple Tic Tac Toe game
+A simple Tic Tac Toe game based on HTML, CSS, and JavaScript